Fattcat/esp32-FakeGotchi/README.md

 - **WiFi & Bluetooth Attacks** (finally :D)
 - **Added Custom powerful Library**
 - Price 30€
-- **Must Activate Online !**(esp32 will be automatically connected to YOUR WiFi to activate so you need connect FAT FORMATED SD Card to esp32 and create file `ConnectMe.txt` and inside this file will be your WiFi credentials EXACTLY LIKE this example SSID: HereYourSSID, PASS: HerePass)
-- Please contact me if you want to buy `.bin File`

 - Code available in .bin File
 - **Upload to your FakeGotchi v2**